HadiJahanshahi/nTreeClus/README.md

 * **distance_RF**: "sparse distance between sequences for Random Forest",
 * **labels_DT**: "labels based on the optimal number of clusters for DT",
 * **labels_RF**: "labels based on the optimal number of clusters for RF",
-* **res**: "The result table for the perfomance of the algorith.
+* **res**: "The result table for the performance of the algorithm.
 It will be shown if the method `performance` is run.",